guptasameer112/guptasameer112.github.io/_posts/2025-05-10-ai-ethical-reasoning.md

 ---
 layout: post
-title: "Can Your AI Explain Why It’s Moral?"
+title: "Maxim: Can Your AI Explain Why It’s Moral?"
 date: 2025-05-10 19:58:00
 description: "How good is a model's ethical reasoning, not just it's final answer?"
 tags: AI, Maxim